ThomasTHofmann/webcrawler_profile_protable3/webcrawler_profile_protable3/README.txt

 - Some LinkedIn profile URLs (This you will need to manually search for,

 ## Instructions
+1. In the **credentials.txt** file enter the username and password of the linkedin account.
+The username and password are separated by a colon.
+Example: usernameEmail:password
 2. In the same folder, find the **data.txt** file.
 This file is used to specify the companies and LinkedIn URLs to be crawled.
 Follow the structure outlined below:

    - Start with a number on the first line, which represents the company index you are looking at.